Competitor Race Rules

 Q – What type of course maps will we be given out this year?

-A – All course maps issued this year will be Topo maps to the scale of 1:20,000.
+A – All course maps issued this year will be Topo maps printed to a scale of between 1:20,000 to 1:30,000.
 Contours are shown in 20 meter increments, and there will be a magnetic/true north arrow with declination, scale and legend on each map

 Q – Can teams get more than one set of maps?